How to apply

 Ready to start?
 Begin by checking the latest entry requirements for the course you’re interested in.
 Then follow the steps below to apply for a full-time undergraduate course at NTU through UCAS.

 Good luck with your application!

 Get going on your application as soon as you can.
 Your registration is free and only takes about 15 minutes.
-When you start to apply, you’ll need to pay £12 / £23 depending on whether you’re applying for one course or more.
+When you start your application, you’ll need to pay £13 or £24 depending on whether you’re applying for one course or more.

-You will need these details to log back into your application later, so keep them safe.
+You will need your username and password to log back in and access your application, so keep them safe.